ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 In order for a factor to be a confounder (C), it must meet the following criteria:

-  1. Must be a risk factor, or the surrogate of a risk factor, for the outcome (O) of interest in those who are unexposed to the exposure (E) being investigated.
+  1. Must be a risk factor, or a surrogate measure of the risk factor, for the outcome (O) of interest in those who are unexposed to the exposure (E) being investigated.
   2. Must be correlated, positively or negatively, with the exposure (E).
 If the study population is stratified into exposed and unexposed groups, this means that (C) has a differential distribution in the two groups.
-  3. In addition, (C) should not be an intermediate step on the causal pathway between the exposure (E) and outcome (O) being investigated (else the factor is considered an :ref:`intermediate <intermediates>`).
-In other words, (C) should not be caused by the exposure (E).
+  3. In addition, (C) should not be an intermediate step on the causal pathway between the exposure (E) and outcome (O) being investigated.
+If this is the case, (C) may in fact be an :ref:`intermediate <intermediates>` or a :ref:`mediator <mediator>` .
+In other words, the exposure (E) should not cause the confounder (C).

 .. note::

-  criteria 2, that the confounder needs to be correlated to the exposure,
+  Criteria 2 says that the confounder needs to be correlated to the exposure. `This means they can either be simply correlated, or they can have a causal relationship <https://www.theanalysisfactor.com/what-is-a-confounding-variable/>`__.
+If causal, the direction of the causal relationship has to be from the confounder (C) to the exposure (E) and not the other way round as noted in criteria 3.

 .. image:: confounding_triangle.svg